Zoopla’s deposit protection scheme guide will give you all the information you need to know if you are a tenant or a

 What happens at the start of a tenancy?

-Tenants can pay a holding deposit before they have signed a rental agreement (after June 1, 2019 this must be limited to no more than one week's rent), but landlords are not required to protect it until they become a tenant.
+Tenants can pay a holding deposit before they have signed a rental agreement (since June 1, 2019 this has been limited to no more than one week's rent), but landlords are not required to protect it until they become a tenant.

 Landlords (or their letting agent) must put the deposit in one of the deposit protection schemes within 30 days of receiving it and inform the tenant which scheme has been used.
 Landlords can choose which deposit protection scheme they would like to use.